Simmer (song)

 "Simmer" is the debut solo single by American singer-songwriter and Paramore front-woman Hayley Williams.
 It was released for digital download and to streaming platforms on January 22, 2020 by Atlantic Records, as the lead single from Williams' debut album Petals for Armor.
 The song was written by Williams, Paramore touring musician Joseph Howard, and guitarist Taylor York.

 Background

 In December 2019, Williams announced on her birthday that she would be releasing a "taste" of new solo music in January 2020.
 Williams revealed the song title on social media on January 20, 2020, after posting various teasers over the course of January which featured a "dark aesthetic", with one including a person running through the woods.

 Composition

-"Simmer" has been labeled as indie pop, dark pop, and alternative rock.
-The track runs at 110 BPM and is in the key of A minor.
-It runs at four minutes and 26 seconds.
+"Simmer" has been labeled as indie pop, and alternative rock.
+The track runs at 110 BPM and four minutes and 26 seconds.
+It is in the key of A minor.
 The song was written by Hayley Williams, Taylor York, and Joseph Howard, with York also handling production.